What is encopresis?

 Why is encopresis of concern?

-Encopresis can cause both physical and emotional problems.
+Encopresis can cause both physical and emotional problems for the child and the family.

 Impacted (backed up) stool in the intestine can cause abdominal pain, as well as loss of appetite.
 Some children develop bladder infections.